 Clinging to the cliffside at Kamala Bay on Phuket's west coast, super-central Paresa perches on a lofty headland between buzzy Patong and Surin bays, but is an exclusive escape from the crowds.

 Fly into Phuket International Airport (www.phuketairportonline.com), which receives regular international flights from dozens of destinations.
 Try Thai Airways (www.thaiairways.com), Cathay Pacific (www.cathaypacific.com) or Air Asia (www.airasia.com) if you're coming from Europe or Asia, or from Australia check out Virgin Australia (www.virginaustralia.com) or Jetstar (www.jetstar.com).
 Bangkok Airways (www.bangkokair.com) offers domestic connections.
-The hotel is a 45-minute drive away.
+The hotel is 45 to 60 minutes away by car, and transfers can be arranged; it's BAHT1,500 each way for a private hotel car (maximum three people) or BAHT1,900 each way for a luxury van (maximum six people).

 Although trains on the mainland can be an efficient way to travel, Phuket island isn't served by train, so we recommend hopping there by air.